 Why did my presentation go off without a hitch?
 I understood my role as the product manager and my colleague’s role as the project manager.

 I’ve worked with countless project managers in my 15 years as a product manager.
-I have even played the dual role on occasion which works just as well as splitting it up.
+I have even played the dual role on occasion, which can work just as well as splitting it up.

-So, what is the first step towards a successful working relationship if you are working on a team with product and project managers?
+So, what is the first step towards a successful working relationship between product and project managers?

-The key is having clear boundaries (and crossing them when needed with intent and clear communication).
-When you internalize what each of you are accountable for, you will better understand your responsibilities and points of intersection.
+The key is having clear boundaries for your roles.
+Only cross those boundaries when necessary, and if you must, communicate your intent.
+When you internalize what each person is accountable for, you will better understand your responsibilities and points of intersection.
 That is how you collaborate and build great products.

 It helps to begin by describing how we think about a product and a project.